MaxIV-KitsControls/web-maxiv-hdbppviewer/README.md

 ### Docker Image build

-Before building the docker image Please VERSION your release by editing the VERSION variable in the [MakeFile](MakeFile).
+Before building the docker image Please VERSION your release by editing the VERSION variable in the [Makefile](Makefile).
 Then you can build by simply executing:

 ```
 $ make build